santhtadi/elastic-run-hackathon/README.md

 ![masked image](./readme_images/depth_estimation.jpeg)

 Inference code for depth estimation can be found at [estimate_depth.py](./pipeline/estimate_depth.py)

+After this, there might be regions with overlaps or incomplete product images, so we trained a MobilenetV2 classification model to classify the image as complete or incomplete

 The inference code for region proposal can be found at [region_proposal.py](./pipeline/region_proposal.py)